Florida Doctors Blast Governor Ron DeSantis Over COVID-19

 “Our present surge of infections consist of those who have not been vaccinated,” said Southwick, who said he spent 10 days earlier this year administering 35,000 vaccine doses.

-DeSantis said Wednesday that people who get vaccinated will likely avoid serious illness or death from the virus.READ MORE: Northwest Miami-Dade Students Treated To Free Haircuts
+DeSantis said Wednesday that people who get vaccinated will likely avoid serious illness or death from the virus.READ MORE: South Florida Caravan Heads To DC To Ask US Government To End Cuba’s Communist Regime

 “At the same time as DeSantis says the vaccines are effective — which they are — he’s also banning businesses from requiring proof of vaccination.” said Mangat, also a member of the physicians’ committee.
 “He has taken away private companies’ ability to protect their employees and customers by requiring the safe and readily available vaccine.”